mdzaheerjk/mdzaheerjk/README.md

 </div>

-##### - Disclamer - Above total stars are aggregated sum of big repositories I have contributed to ✌️✊.
+##### - Disclaimer - Above total stars are aggregated sum of big repositories I have contributed to ✌️✊.
 Click on it to get more info about the source.

 ## 💡 Random Quote

 <p align="center">
     <img src="https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical" alt="Random Dev Quote" />
 </p>